patrick-blom/multi-ordermail-receiver/README.md

 * Prepare the [OXID Testing Library](https://github.com/OXID-eSales/testing_library) likes described in their repository or use the [oxvm_eshop](https://github.com/OXID-eSales/oxvm_eshop) / [docker-eshop-sdk](https://github.com/OXID-eSales/docker-eshop-sdk)
 * Add `pb/MultiOrderMailReceiver` to the partial module paths in your test_config.yml (e.g: `partial_module_paths: 'pb/MultiOrderMailReceiver'`)
-* Copy the `config.inc.TEST.php.dist` to your shop root and rename it to `config.inc.TEST.php`
+* Copy the `config.inc.TEST.php.dist` from the vendor module directory to your shop root and rename it to `config.inc.TEST.php`
 * Adjust the settings in the `config.inc.TEST.php` to your needs (test database name, error reporting, etc)
 * Modify your `config.inc.php` and ensure that the `config.inc.TEST.php` will be loaded during the tests
 ```php